ziazon/urlinsane/README.md

 ## Algorithms

-URLInsane implements 19 typosquatting algorithms.
+The modular architecture for code extensibility allows developers to add new typosquatting algorithms with ease.
+Currently we have implements 19 typosquatting algorithms.

 MD    Missing Dot is created by omitting a dot from the domain.